Before we begin

 This is the part the numbers can't tell us.

-Chapter 8 · optional
+Chapter 8 · continued

 Last step